 Places to stay: Santa Fe Trail Inn, Travel Inn of La Junta, Midtown Motel, Hampton Inn, Red Lion Hotel – all are some of the typical and quite reasonable lodging options.

-2. Great Sand Dunes National Park
+2. Great Sand Dunes National Park from Colorado Springs

 The Great Sand Dunes offer a great retreat from the busy and cacophonous life of the city.
 Located at the foot of the majestic Sangre de Cristo Mountains of the Rockies, the place offers the amazing six-hour trek trail to the top of the Star Dune at 755 feet – the tallest dune in North America.